zalando/PGObserver/README.md

  * Create a Docker image for the frontend and start it inside the VM
  * Expose port 38080 and 38081 for frontend and gatherer respectively.

-You can then open the frontend on port 38080 and configure a database cluster to be monitored.
-Data is stored within the VM.
+You can then open the frontend on port 38080 and configure a database cluster to be monitored, e.g.: http://localhost:38080/hosts/

 If you want to run it somewhere else, the easy way would be to change the config files and create your own Docker images to deploy.
 Basically just point it to a configure PostgreSQL cluster, where you created the PGObserver database.